 This study utilized a descriptive-qualitative approach to delve into social workers' positive and negative experiences in CICL cases and rehabilitation.
 Specifically, it aimed to investigate the challenges faced by social workers during the initial contact with CICL and throughout the rehabilitation process.
-This study was conducted at Polanco, Zamboanga del Norte, specifically in RRCY.
-The Regional Rehabilitation Center for Youth (RRCY) in Polanco, Zamboanga del Norte, serves as a residential facility for children in conflict with the law, aiming to reintegrate them into society and promote their social functioning.
-The social workers in Polanco, Zamboanga del Norte, would participate in the study.
-The participants were chosen using the purposive and snowball sampling approaches based on the following criteria: (1) must be employed at RRCY, Polanco, Zamboanga Del Norte.
-(2) must be handling children in conflict with the law.
-Five total participants, five (5) respondents from RRCY in Polanco, Zamboanga Del Norte, comprised the chosen participants.
-Researchers selected participants to answer the guide questions and collected the data required.
+This study was conducted at a rehabilitation center in Zamboanga del Norte, Philippines.
+The target rehabilitation center serves as a residential facility for children in conflict with the law, aiming to reintegrate them into society and promote their social functioning.
+The social workers as participants were chosen using the purposive and snowball sampling approaches based on the following criteria: (1) must be employed at the identified rehabilitation center in Zamboanga Del Norte; (2) must be handling children in conflict with the law; (3) must be willing to participate in the study.
+Five participants agreed to be part of the study.

-The researcher asked the participants about their lives as a social worker, their positive and negative experiences and the challenges they encountered, the mechanisms they applied in overcoming the challenges and the recommendations they can offer to mitigate the challenges while handling children in conflict with the law.
-Furthermore, the researchers selected the participants based on their suitability and applicability to the study.
+The researcher asked the participants about their lives as a social worker, the challenges they encountered, the mechanisms they applied in overcoming the challenges and the recommendations they can offer to mitigate the challenges while handling CICL.
 The researcher used pseudonyms instead of their real names to conceal their identity.
+Permission letters were sent to the Department of Social Welfare and Development Region IX, Head of the rehabilitation center and social workers, to request authorization for data collection.
+Once permission was granted, suitable participants were identified, and letters were sent outlining the study's objectives.
+Unwilling participants were not coerced and were replaced.
 Before the interview, they were given a consent form to ask their willingness to participate and allow audio recording of their response.
 This study's primary data collection tool involved using a semi-structured interview guide.